 2. Screening Candidates, Interviewing & Assessing: This is a crucial stage for recruiters.
 You’ll have to screen resumes, execute in-person or remote job interviews, take skills-based assessments, and so on.

-3. Make An Offer & Onboard The Fresh Recruits: This is when you get too close to hiring— the final stage where you will need to make an offer, review background checks, follow your onboarding checklist, several pieces of training etc.
+3. Make An Offer & Onboard The Fresh Recruits: This is when you get too close to hiring— the final stage where you will need to make an offer, review background checks, follow your pre-onboarding checklist, several pieces of training etc. To ensure that all necessary steps are taken during the onboarding process, it’s important for employers to use an onboarding checklist.

 7 Secret Tips Nobody Tells You About Hiring On LinkedIn